abiengc97/idl_assignment_Fall_2025/README.md

 # IDL Fall 2025 Assignments

-This repository contains all assignments for the **Interactive Deep Learning (IDL)** course at Carnegie Mellon University, Fall 2025.
+This repository contains all assignments for the **Introduction Deep Learning (IDL)** course at Carnegie Mellon University, Fall 2025.

 ## Overview